-SEND Governor Maintain strategic oversight of the school's systems and processes for supporting pupils with SEN Link between the SENCO and the schools governing body Termly meetings with the SENCO to discuss SEND provision, strategies and progress Ms Paula Whyte Head Teacher Responsibility for the delivery of the strategic vision for SEND students at St Aloysius' College.
-Ensuring that staff are well informed and receive in-depth training to ensure highly effective teaching in the classroom.
-Reviewing the curriculum offer to ensure that students with SEND receive a broad and balanced curriculum.
-Reviewing and implementing whole school initiatives to meet the needs of our students with SEND Mrs H Flavin SENDCO Overseeing and improving communication with families and external professionals so there is effective collaborative support in place.
-BA (Hons), PGCE, NASENCO Award Developing and evaluating interventions to off of support for our students.
+Ms Charlene Wilkinson SEND Governor Maintain strategic oversight of the school's systems and processes for supporting pupils with SEND.
+Link between the SENDCO and the school's governing body.
+Termly meetings with the SENCO to discuss SEND provision, strategies, progress and issues.
+Ms Paula Whyte Head Teacher Responsibility for the delivery of the strategic vision for SEND students at St Aloysius' College.
+Mr Robert Mahon Assistant Head Teacher Ensuring that staff are well informed and receive in-depth training to ensure highly effective teaching in the classroom.
+Ms Sophia Kisten Assistant Head Teacher Reviewing the curriculum offer, to ensure that students with SEND receive a broad and balanced curriculum.
+Ms Beata Jastrzab Acting SENDCO Overseeing and improving communication with families and external professionals so there is effective collaborative support in place.
 Developing and evaluating interventions to offer bespoke packages of support for our students.
-Overseeing the day-to-day operation of the school's SEND policy Co-ordinating provision for children with SEND Liaising with the relevant Designated Teacher where a looked after pupil has SEND Advising on the graduated approach to providing SEND support Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively Liaising with parents of pupils with SEND Liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies Being a key point of contact with external agencies, especially the local authority and its support services Liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned Working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements Working with departments and subject leaders to develop teaching strategies and learning resources for children with SEND

-Ensuring that the school keeps the records of all pupils with SEND up to date
+Overseeing the day-to-day operation of the school's SEND policy Coordinating provision for children with SEND Liaising with the relevant Designated Teacher where a looked after pupil has SEND Advising on the graduated approach to providing SEND support Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively Liaising with parents of pupils with SEND Reviewing and implementing whole school initiatives to meet the needs of our students with SEND Liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies Being a key point of contact with external agencies, especially the local authority and its support services Liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned Working with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements Working with departments and subject leaders to develop teaching strategies and learning resources for children with SEND Ensuring that the school keeps the records of all pupils with SEND up to date